Cancel anytime

 Goal

-To provide investment results that correspond generally to the price and yield performance, before fees and expenses, of the S&P Developed ex-U.S. Catholic Values Index.
+To provide investment results that closely correspond to the performance of the S&P Developed Ex-U.S. Catholic Values Index.

 Investment Approach and Strategy